rti2384/docs/overview.md

 # What is SportToken?

-SportToken is a sports prediction platform and user‑run marketplace.
-Users can bet on official games or create their own markets.
-Our core exchange, SportTokenExchange, removes the sportsbook edge by pricing both sides directly from a shared liquidity pool — delivering fair odds, instant fills, and protected liquidity for LPs.
+SportToken is a sports prediction platform and the first official Sports trading amm.
+Inspired by Uniswap we implement a unique application of AMMs to sports predictions.
+Excluding fees and rebates we ensure that both sides of any market gets odds which sum to 100%.

 ## Key Points